 - Videos or live demos included in presentation?

-- Length of the presentation (30-45 minutes recommended)
+- Length of the presentation (10 or 15 minute slots or longer)

 - Be catchy — Give your proposal a simple and straightforward but catchy title